SFDO-Tooling/Metecho/CONTRIBUTING.rst

 5. Visit `<http://localhost:8080/>`_ in your browser.

-6. When you're done working on MetaShare, ``Ctrl-C`` in the terminal where the containers are running to exit.
+6. When you're done working on Metecho, ``Ctrl-C`` in the terminal where the containers are running to exit.
 You can also ``./derrick down`` to stop all running containers, or ``./derrick prune`` to clean up unused images/containers. (``docker-compose ps`` will tell you what containers are